Visiting Primary Care

 A large barrier to care for many people is the price of health insurance.
 According to recent data, 28.9 million people in the U.S. under the age of 65 are uninsured[i].
 Private insurance coverage for people under 65 accounts for 65.4%, and public insurance under 65 is 25.3%[ii].
 In 2016, 45% of the uninsured population said the reason they do not have coverage is because the cost was too high.
 Many people do not have coverage through their jobs, and those below the poverty threshold in states that didn’t expand Medicaid are ineligible for financial assistance[iii].
 Studies have shown that people lacking health insurance have worse access to care, especially in preventative services or treatment for major health and chronic conditions[iv].

 Alivation works with insurance providers and policy-holders together to ensure the best possible outcomes.
 We’re not strangers to feeling limited by available coverages.
 We believe that every service is essential in providing the best treatment for patients.
-People with chronic depression, for instance, often experience other comorbid medical disorders, some of them physical[v].
+From WebMD, people with chronic depression, for instance, often experience other comorbid medical disorders, some of them physical[v].
 These disorders can be long-lasting, require years of treatment and medication.
 That can become expensive very quickly.
 We believe the cost of insurance shouldn’t ever be a barrier to treatment.
 Everyone deserves to live their best life.

 We do what we can.
 In addition to taking all major insurance, Alivation Pharmacy will call your insurance provider and search for discount offers to help with the cost of prescription medications, whenever possible.
 Doing this, they can find alternative medications, other formulary options, or in-house loyalty programs.
 We’re very open to working with you and your providers to get the lowest cost.
 We understand the system and are always happy to help.
 Every team member at Alivation, from the front desk to the CEO, is happy to help you with any questions you have about healthcare, coverage and options.
 Education is our best resource.